Compulsory Liquidation & What It Means For Companies

 Can the process be stopped?

-Yes, However, you must ensure you act fast once a winding up petition has been served.
+Yes.
+However, you must ensure you act fast once a winding up petition has been served.

 Following the winding up petition you can choose from the following options:

-• Pay the debt which will dismiss the petition
+• Pay the debt which will dismiss the petition.

-• Seek an adjournment and explore the possibility of a CVA
+• Seek an adjournment and explore the possibility of a CVA (Company Voluntary Arrangement).

 If you act too late and the winding up petition is heard by the Court and issued, then there is no more that can be done.
+Seeking professional advice immediately is critical to explore the possibility of stopping the process.

 What is the difference between Compulsory Liquidation and Voluntary Liquidation?